gesriot/Picocrypt-HS/README.md

 # Downloads

-ℹ️ **You are highly recommended to read through the [Features](https://github.com/Picocrypt-NG/Picocrypt-NG?tab=readme-ov-file#features) section below to fully understand the features and limitations of Picocrypt before using it.** ℹ️
+ℹ️ **You are highly recommended to read through the [Features](https://github.com/Picocrypt-NG/Picocrypt-NG?tab=readme-ov-file#features) section below to fully understand the features and limitations of Picocrypt NG before using it.** ℹ️

 Make sure to only download Picocrypt NG from this repository to ensure that you get the authentic and backdoor-free Picocrypt NG.
 When sharing Picocrypt NG with others, be sure to link to this repository to prevent any confusion.